YuvaKrishnaThanneru/Financial-Statistics-and-Revenue-Insights-Dashboard/README.md

 Use these KPIs to make informed decisions and set future targets.

 - Analyze Quantity of Items:
-Review the quantity of items across different categories, such as Usage Fees (27,828), Subscription (21,245), Renting (50,849), etc.
-Investigate how these quantities correlate with the revenue generated.
+Review the quantity of items across different categories, such as Usage Fees (27,828), Subscription (21,245), Renting (50,849), etc. will help in understand how each quantity correlates with the revenue generated.

 - Monthly Income Analysis:
 Analyze the income for each month and identify any seasonal trends or patterns.